BhavaniKaithepalli/Basic_Banking_System/README.md

 # Basic_Banking_System
-This repository consists of codes of Sparks Foundation Internship Task i.e., Basic Banking System.
+This Repository consists of codes of Sparks Foundation Internship Task i.e., Basic Banking System.
-This web application consists of 10 dummy details of the customers.
+This Web Application consists of 10 dummy details of the customers.
 The Transaction of money between the multiple users are taken place here and the transaction details are also displayed.

 <b>TECHNOLOGIES USED :</b> <br>
 -- Frontend : HTML,CSS,Bootstrap,JavaScript <br>